AS Long As Possible (ASLAP) a 1000 - year long animated GIF loop.

-If you are filthy rich and want to participate in keeping the eternal loop in motion you can support us by buying a print for your art collection.
-Some signed and numbered limited editions and 1/1 prints made from the original animation are available on request.
+If you want to participate in keeping the eternal loop in motion you can support us by buying a print for your art collection.
+Some signed and numbered limited editions and 1/1 prints made from the original animation are soon available.

 Special thanks to Jani Lindqvist and Jouni Miikki for their invaluable help in making the playback unit and Pontus Kyander for the excellent essay!